sylvek/itracing2/README.md

 This application runs in background, so you do not have to launch it after each boot up.

-several actions are available :
+Several actions are available :

-* capture your current position
+* Cpture your current position
-* ringing your phone
+* Rnging your phone
-* vibrate your phone
+* Vbrate your phone
-* call a custom URL (GET action)
+* Call a custom URL (`GET` action)

-Manipulate the camera is not allowed unless re-write a entire app (so, this is not my priority)
+Manipulate the camera is not allowed unless the entire app is re-written (so, this is not my priority).

 [you could try the beta version !](https://play.google.com/apps/testing/net.sylvek.itracing2)

-# special thanks!
+# Special thanks!

-- thanks to PAINTKILLER (se-sktv@mail.ru) to his russian translation :)
+- Thanks to PAINTKILLER (se-sktv@mail.ru) to his russian translation :)

-**don't forget that is a personal project and feel free to participate :)**
+**Don't forget that is a personal project and feel free to participate :)**